nbrest/kamehouse/docker-setup.md

 ## Pull the image from docker hub (optional)

 You can skip this step and directly run the image.
-If it doesn't find it locally, it will download it automatically from docker hub
+If it doesn't find it locally, it will download it automatically from docker hub.
+If you do have the image locally already, this will pull the latest changes to the image from docker hub

 Execute the script `docker/scripts/docker-pull-java-web-kamehouse.sh`